 3. Attach the Backwash Hose

-Position your hose over the backwash nozzle and secure with a metal hose clamp.
+Position your hose over the backwash nozzle and secure it with a metal hose clamp.
 You may need a screwdriver to ensure the clamp is tightly secured.

 Then, position the backwash hose where you would like the water to discharge.
+If you don’t have a backwash hose, check out my article on the best pool backwash hoses.

 4. Turn the Pump Back On